katharinax/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > Attaching the [cheatsheet](https://goo.gl/Vmx5Sv) I made for my Unix/Linux course a few years ago.

 ---